ajkhatibi/edify-rn-test/README.md

    expo start
    ```

-3. follow instructions in terminal to run on device or sim
+3. follow instructions in terminal to run on device or sim, perferably ios
+4. an ios sample can be located in the root directory titled "edify-ios-sample.gif"